 “There is a growing body of literature to support the use of antifibrinolytics to decrease perioperative blood loss, so the hope was that utilization rate would come up, and it did so in our study.
 But nearly 30% of centers have still decided not to use antifibrinolytics despite the increasing evidence.”Antifibrinolytics are drugs such as TXA (tranexamic acid) that promote clotting.

-A broad study of TXA in 2012 called CRASH-2 looked at 20,000 patients (half given TXA, half a placebo).
-It proved beyond all doubt that doctors' most common fear about TXA - that it would cause patients to throw a clot - were absolutely groundless.
+A huge study of TXA in 2012 called CRASH-2 looked at 20,000 patients (half given TXA, half a placebo).
+It proved beyond all doubt that doctors' most common fear about TXA - that it would cause patients to throw a dangerous clot - were absolutely groundless.
 (Remember that term - CRASH-2.
-Ask your doctor if he is familiar with the CRASH-2 study.
-If he is not, politely request that he inform himself about it.)
+Ask your doctor if he is familiar with the CRASH-2 study.)

 30% of surgical teams not using TXA, or something similar, is a concern.
 What has inhibited the adoption of what is essentially a miracle drug?